NBA Finals Most Valuable Player: Winners

 Magic Johnson is the only player to win the award as a rookie.

 Michael Jordan has won the award a record six times.

 Shaquille O'Neal is the only player other than Michael Jordan to have won the award three times consecutively.

-Tony Parker was the second player born outside the US to win the award, joining Hakeem Olajuwon.
+Tony Parker (front) was the second player born outside the US to win the award, joining Hakeem Olajuwon.
+Tim Duncan (back) won the Finals MVP three times.

 LeBron James is the only player to win the award with three different teams.

 Giannis Antetokounmpo is the first player from Greece to win the award.

 Nikola Jokić is the first player from Serbia to win the award.